Yampil, Vinnytsia Oblast

+Name

+In addition to the Ukrainian Ямпіль (Yampil), in other languages the name of the city is Iampol and Ямполь.

 Geography

-The city is located on the Dnister River, directly on the Ukrainian border with Moldova, near the commune of Cosăuţi.
+The city is located on the Dnister River, directly on the Ukrainian border with Moldova, near the commune of Cosăuți.
 It is located 7 mi away from the Moldovan settlement Soroca.

 History

 Yampil was first founded in the early 1600s.
+It was a private town, administratively located in the Bracław Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
+In 1792, the Polish 6th and 8th National Cavalry Brigades were garrisoned in Jampol.
+It was annexed by Imperial Russia in the Second Partition of Poland in 1793.

 In 1924, the settlement received the status of an urban-type settlement.

 Prior to World War II, the city had a large Jewish population.
 Particularly, in 1900, Yampil's Jewish population was 2,823.
 The city center consisted of a large number of Jewish-owned buildings and four synagogues.
 The city also had a castle and river port.

-In 1985, it was named the administrative center of the surrounding Yampil Raion.
+In 1985, it was named the administrative center of the surrounding Yampil Raion, one of the historical raions of Vinnytsia Oblast.
+The Yampil raion was abolished and its territory was merged into Mohyliv-Podilskyi Raion on 18 July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Vinnytsia Oblast to six, and Yampil was no longer a raion-level administrative center after 1985.

 Demographics

 In the 2001 Ukrainian Census, the city's population was 11,651.
 As of 1 January 2011 the city's population consisted of 11,302.

+Language

+Distribution of the population by native language according to the 2001 census: